 For importers and buyers, the best Incoterms are the following:

 From the buyer’s perspective, the FOB Incoterm means that the vendor leaves your goods at the port of origin, ready for international transport with all formalities taken care of.
 You are in charge of contracting the international shipping, which gives you absolute control of all related expenses and coordination of delivery to your storage, the warehouse of final destination.
 You stay competitive because of this, just like a seller does with the CFR Incoterm, as you choose shipping routes and times and are able to negotiate prices with your freight forwarder.
 In summary, this is the recommended Incoterm for importers and buyers.

 EXW: Ex Works

 This Incoterm is acceptable.
-But as we outlined above, it’s best reserved for countries you know well and where you feel comfortable with the details of importing.
+But as we outlined above, only choose this when dealing with countries you know well and feel comfortable with.
 Your freight forwarder should have a dependency in the country.
 EXW is advisable when you see it as feasible.
 However, as soon as you foresee even minimal complications, it is best not to risk it.
 This is especially so in a country with which you are not familiar.
 The better and easier option would be to have the goods delivered at the port, from where you can work with an agent of your provider.